-While billions of users are on IM (Instant Messaging) apps, many still rely on text messages from banks and other services.
-The issue arises when you stop receiving texts suddenly.
+While billions of users are on IM (Instant Messaging) apps, many still rely on standard text messages to stay in touch with friends and family.
+Your local bank, credit card company and other services rely on text messages to keep you updated.
+The issue arises when your Android phone stop receiving texts suddenly.
 Here’s how you can fix the Android phone not receiving texts issue.

-Before we go ahead and apply advanced tricks to fix the issue, let’s check the network connection first.
+You should first check the network connection.
 Make sure you have a full signal bar in the notification center.

 You can also enable Airplane mode and wait for 60 seconds.
 Disable the Airplane mode from the notification center, and you should receive text messages.

 2. Unblock Irrelevant Numbers

 In the past, you might have blocked some numbers to stop getting messages.
 It’s time to check the blocked numbers list and make changes.